babelouest/carleon/README.md

 House automation side services.

+**This repository has been archived because this source code has moved to its [mother project](https://github.com/babelouest/angharad)**

 Part of the Angharad system, but you can use it as a standlone program.

 Provides the context execution for carleon services.